nodejs/undici/docs/Client.md

 Header arguments such as `options.headers` in [`Client.dispatch`](./Client.md#client-dispatchoptions-handlers) can be specified in two forms; either as an object specified by the `http.IncomingHttpHeaders` type, or an array of strings.
 An array representation of a header list must have an even length or an `InvalidArgumentError` will be thrown.

 Keys are lowercase and values are not modified.

-If you don't specify a `host` header, it will be derived from the `url` of the [Client](#class-client) instance.
+Response headers will derive a `host` from the `url` of the [Client](#class-client) instance if no `host` header was previously specified.

 ### Example 1 - Object